ZiCog/rust_convolution/README.md

     $ cargo run --release
 ```

-Or run the benchmarks which use a much smaller kerne and data set:
+Or run the benchmarks which use a much smaller kernel and data set:
 ```
     $ cargo bench
 ```

 ## Results

-The full convlution produces times like these on my Intel PC:
+The full convolution produces times like these on my Intel PC:

 ```
 zso::convolution:            Duration 24365ms